Janet Jackson Defies Age At 52 Following 70-Pound Weight Loss

 Had such a fun release party last night!
 Thank u all for making me feel so special and #MadeForNow ???? @samsung837 @thestandard @legendarydamon @joeyharrisinc @femaleexec @jqlondon @djaktive @mepaulamarie @trennesswb #BoomBoomRoom #Samsung837 #MadeForNowExperience ⠀ @daddyyankee ???? @solaimanfazel

-Jackson’s fitness trainer Paulette Sybliss said the pop star lost 70 pounds after giving birth to son Eissa Al Mana in January 2017.
+Jackson’s fitness trainer, Paulette Sybliss, said the pop star lost 70 pounds after giving birth to son Eissa Al Mana in January, 2017.

 Janet’s weight loss secrets were weightlifting workouts and a healthy, portion-controlled diet, as the Inquisitr previously reported.

-Interestingly, Jackson did no cardio exercise, focus instead on weightlifting.
+Interestingly, Jackson did no cardio exercise, focusing instead on weightlifting.
 Janet’s trainer said lifting weights elevates the heart rate and accelerates fat-burning, especially if you don’t take long breaks in between sets.

 “You would look at her and think she’d done like an hour of cardio with me,” Janet’s weight-loss coach Paulette Sybliss told E!
 News.
 “But when you’re working with weights and you’re working the muscle that way, it elevates the heart rate.
 It’s creating that fat-burning affect both during the session and also when she left me, and that was key.”